alchemyplatform/solana-nft-tutorial/tutorials/solana-nft-tutorial/solana-nft-tutorial.md

 sugar show # check details of deployed Candy Machine
 ```

+Take note of the **Candy Machine ID**.
+You'll use it for deploying the frontend.

-**You're done**! with deploying your Candy Machine!
+**Congratulations!
+You're done!** with deploying your Candy Machine!
 It's time to use Metaplax's Candy Machine template to mint your NFTs!